EXCLUSIVE-Draft IAEA resolution on Ukraine condemns Russian invasion

 By Francois Murphy

-VIENNA, March 1 (Reuters) - A draft resolution being prepared for Wednesday's emergency meeting of the U.N. nuclear watchdog's boardcondemns Russia's invasion of Ukraine, a move that might anger Moscow while it still works with the West to clinch a nuclear agreement on Iran.
+VIENNA, March 1 (Reuters) - A draft resolution being prepared for Wednesday's emergency meeting of the U.N. nuclear watchdog's board condemns Russia's invasion of Ukraine, a move that might anger Moscow while it works with the West to clinch a nuclear agreement on Iran.

 Canada and Poland called the emergency meeting of the International Atomic Energy Agency's 35-nation Board of Governors, the agency's main decision-making body that convenes more than once a year, at Ukraine's request.